jeremydelain/C-Sharp_Projects/README.md

 ## [Car Insurance](https://github.com/jeremydelain/C-Sharp_Projects/tree/main/CarInsurance)

-  This project is an MVC web application that simulates a rudimentary car insurnance website.
+  This project is an MVC web application that simulates a rudimentary car insurance website.
 It takes users' input on policy information and calculates a quote based on business logic.
 There is also an admin page that allows staff to view all of the quotes that have been issued.

 ## [Blackjack](https://github.com/jeremydelain/C-Sharp_Projects/tree/main/TwentyOne)